Haikal-R/travel/README.md

 ## Stack

-- [Vite](https://vitejs.dev/) - A rapid development tool for modern web projects.
+- [Tailwind.css](https://tailwindcss.com/) - A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.